1. Introduction

 2.2.
 Sample Preparation for SEM Analysis

 Samples for SEM characterization were prepared by drop-casting small volumes of liquid supernatant onto clean glass substrates.
-The solvent (acetonitrile) was allowed to evaporate under ambient conditions, leaving a thin film of dispersed MoS2 nanosheets on the substrate surface.
-The morphological characterization was performed by using scanning electron microscopy (SEM, Quanta 200 FEG microscope, FEI, Hillsboro, OR, USA).
+The solvent (acetonitrile) was allowed to evaporate under ambient conditions, leaving a thin film of dispersed MoS₂ nanosheets on the substrate surface.
+The morphological characterization was performed by using scanning electron microscopy (SEM, Quanta 200 FEG microscope, FEI, Eindhoven, The Netherland).
 Prior to SEM observations, all samples were sputter-coated with a thin Au-Pd alloy layer to increase surface electrical conductivity and adhesion to the substrate.

 During the morphological investigation, each sample was examined under two distinct imaging geometries: (i) standard positioning (0°-tilting), and (ii) grazing-incidence configuration (~90°-tilting).
-For the 0°-tilting observations, a standard aluminum pin stub was used, while for the ~90°-tilting observations a stable vertical sample positioning was achieved by using a special aluminum slotted specimen stub (see
+For the 0°-tilting observations, a standard aluminum pin stub was used, while for the ~90°-tilting observations a stable vertical sample positioning was achieved by using a special aluminum slotted specimen stub (slot diameter: 12.5mm, with a 4mm wide cavity, and height: 10mm; an allen kay is present in this stub, see

 Figure 2).